Codecademy/docs/content/pillow/concepts/image/terms/putpixel/putpixel.md

 CatalogContent:
   - 'learn-python-3'
   - 'paths/computer-science'
+  - 'paths/data-science'
+  - 'paths/data-science-foundations'
 ---
-## .putpixel() Method

-The **.putpixel()** method is used to insert pixels onto an image.
-While it is mostly used to set the color of an individual pixel, it can also be used for other purposes such as changing pixel transparency or creating different shapes within the image.
+The **`.putpixel()`** method in pillow is used to insert pixels onto an image.
+It is primarily used to set the color of an individual pixel, but it can also be used for other purposes such as changing pixel transparency or creating different shapes within the image.

 ## Syntax